 The Office of White House Counsel advises the President, the Executive Office of the President, and the White House staff on legal issues pertaining to the President and the White House.
 It is often said that the office sits at the intersection of law, policy, and politics.

 The White House Office of Presidential Personnel

-The Office of Appointments and Scheduling, the Office of Advance, and the Travel Office compose the White House Office of Scheduling and Advance, which coordinates the travel itineraries for President Obama and the White House Press Corps, as well as the planning and preparation that go into supporting the President at events around the country and world.
-Interns can expect to work within all three components of the department and will contribute to the coordination of Presidential travel, the execution of events, and the review and consideration of scheduling invitations addressed to President Obama.
-Preparing the President's schedule and ensuring a successful Presidential visit requires frequent interaction with the full range of White House offices, federal agencies, and local, state, and media entities.
-Interns for the Office of Scheduling and Advance join a committed and efficient team that plays an immediate role in the functioning of the Presidency.
+The main objective of the Office of Presidential Advance is to plan, organize, and execute Presidential events around the country and around the world.
+The Office of Presidential Advance helps coordinate the travel itineraries for President Trump, as well as the detailed planning and preparation that goes into supporting the President when he leaves the White House.
+Interns can expect to assist in the coordination of Presidential travel and events.
+Ensuring a successful Presidential visit requires frequent interaction with the full range of White House offices and outside entities.
+Interns for the Office of Presidential Advance will join a committed and efficient team that plays an integral role in the functioning of the Presidency.